-On June 22, 1988, Michael Green was indicted by the grand jury of Cuyahoga County, Ohio, for one count of rape and one count of aggravated robbery.
+On June 22, 1988, Anthony Michael Green was indicted by the grand jury of Cuyahoga County, Ohio, for one count of rape and one count of aggravated robbery.
 A jury trial commenced on October 13, 1988, and on October 21, 1988, Green was found guilty on both counts.
 The conviction was based almost exclusively on the eyewitness identification made by the victim.
 On October 26, 1988, the trial court sentenced Green to consecutive prison terms of ten to twenty-five years for the rape offense and ten to twenty-five years for the aggravated robbery offense.

-The victim, a Caucasian woman, was attacked in her room at the Cleveland Clinic Inn, where she was staying following cancer treatment at the Cleveland Clinic Hospital.
+The victim, a Caucasian woman, was attacked in her room on May 29, 1988, at the Cleveland Clinic Inn, where she was staying following cancer treatment at the Cleveland Clinic Hospital.
 On the night of the crime, she had responded to a knock at her door.
 When she opened the door, a hand reached inside and grabbed her by the throat.
 The assailant held a knife near her face, pushed her into the room, and demanded money from her.
 After the victim gave him some money, the perpetrator ordered her to sit on the bed and to undress.
 The assailant then told her to put her clothing back on and went toward the door.
 After he arrived at the door, however, the assailant walked back over to the victim and ordered her to undress again.
 He pushed the victim onto the bed and raped her.
 After ejaculating, the assailant grabbed a washcloth from the bathroom and cleaned his penis.
 The assailant then threw the washcloth on the floor and left the room.
 The victim testified at trial that the perpetrator said his name was Tony during the attack.

 Immediately after the attack, the victim went to the bathroom two times, squatted in the tub, and washed her vagina with soap.
 She then attempted to reach the Rape Crisis Center, but her call went unanswered.
 Approximately an hour and a half after the perpetrator left her room, the victim called the Cleveland Clinic security, who notified the Cleveland Police Department, and both agencies responded to the scene.
 The victim’s initial description of the assailant was an African American male, around twenty-three years old, 5’8”, 165 pounds, medium build, brown eyes, black short afro, pock-marked face with pimples, wearing a black ski cap type hat and a “doo rag”, a black t-shirt with cut-off sleeves, and gray pleated pants.